BrandonKenter/BluThumb.io/README.md

 ## Contributing

-In the near future I will be setting up a way for users of BluThumb.io to contribute by adding/updating concepts and solutions.
+In the near future I will be setting up a way for users of BluThumb.io to contribute in the following ways:
+- Adding/updating problem concepts
+- Adding/updating problem solutions (Python, C, C++, C#, Java, JavaScript, TypeScript)
+- Suggesting changes the the patterns/subpatterns breakdown

 ## Table of contents